christine-gk416/poems-around-galway/README.md

 [Shop](https://documentcloud.adobe.com/link/review?uri=urn:aaid:scds:US:2cb6a7a0-af41-4308-8c90-95c1526ab92e)

-## Design/Color-palette/Fonts
+## Design/Colour-palette/Fonts

 The first colour I choose for the design of this site is maroon.
 This is the city colour for Galway.
-This is relected in the logo, icons throughout the site, and in the background colour for the quote banners on the Home and Poetry Pages.
+This is reflected in the logo, icons throughout the site, and in the background colour for the quote banners on the Home and Poetry Pages.

 The rest of the colour scheme includes shades of blue.
 There's dark blue on the Home, Contact, and Shop Page to make the images/forms stand out.